peterparkedcar165/regularmod/README.md

 ## 💭 Status Effects:
 1. Infested: Given to Zombie-type mobs upon spawning with a 10% chance.
 When they die, they spawn 3-5 extra Zombies.
 2. Evasive Haste: Given when successfully Evading an attack. +15% Movement Speed per level.
+3. Deadeye: +5% Crit Chance and Crit Damage per level, up to 5.

 ## 📖 Enchantments:
 1. Quick Reflex (Helmet): +7.5% Evasion per level, Max 5.
 Common.